Create threshold areas

 You can create up to three threshold areas for each location.

 7. Choose the type of areas to create.
-Select Rings or Drive time and then use the Units drop-down menu to choose units of measurement.
+Select Rings or Drive time and use the Units drop-down menu to choose units of measurement.

 Rings can be measured in miles or kilometers, and drive times can be measured in minutes, miles, or kilometers.
 For drive times, your site locations must be within 12.42 miles (20 kilometers) of a street network.